 (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: Adjustment Disorder, Major Depressive Disorder.
+The Board reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD, Anxiety Disorder, Unspecified Depressive Disorder, Bipolar Disorder.

 (2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found that the applicant was diagnosed in service with an Adjustment Disorder and is service connected by the VA for Major Depressive Disorder.
-Service connection establishes that the applicant's Major Depressive Disorder also existed during military service.
+The Board found the applicant is 70 percent SC for PTSD.